DeckofAdventures/TheGame/1_Mechanics/02_GMGuide.md

 You can think of a Player's deck of cards like their character's stamina.
 The Adventurers should get progressively more tired throughout the day.
 This is accomplished by having the Players make a series of Checks, which is their way of interacting with the world.
-At lower levels, it is OK for Players not to approach the re-draw limit of running out of cards between Rests.
+At lower levels, Players may not approach the re-draw limit of running out of cards between Rests.
 However, as players progress and level up, the Powers they choose and the Encounters they face may test them closer to running out of cards between Rests.

 ### Resting